|

 from here and protects this part of the Island from the Atlantic Ocean.
 The

-serene Turtle Tail area of Providenciales is a private
+Tail area of Providenciales is a private unspoiled haven,

-unspoiled haven, offering great bone fishing (akin to fly fishing) in Flamingo
+offering great bone fishing (akin to fly fishing) in Flamingo Lake, wonderful

-Lake, wonderful private vacation villas with fabulous ocean views and deserted
+private vacation villas with fabulous ocean views and deserted cove beaches, yet

-cove beaches, yet is centrally located and only a 10 minute drive to the main
+is centrally located and only a 10 minute drive to the main tourist areas.Long

 Islands Grand

-Cay is known locally as "The Land That Time Forgot".
-Little has
+donkeys.
+Salt Cay is known locally as "The Land That Time Forgot".

-changed since 1900, when the salt industry flourished on this tiny island and
+Little has changed since 1900, when the salt industry flourished on this tiny

-the Salinas are still in evidence.
-This is the place to come between January and
+island and the Salinas are still in evidence.
+This is the place to come between

-March to watch the migrating whales.
-Just to the south of the island lies the
+January and March to watch the migrating whales.
+Just to the south of the island

-Endymion Wreck, a 140 ft wooden hulled British warship, which sank in 1790 after
+lies the Endymion Wreck, a 140 ft wooden hulled British warship, which sank in

-hitting the reef.
+1790 after hitting the reef.
 A must-see for diving enthusiasts.
-South Caicos lies
+South Caicos

-22 miles to the west of Grand Turk and is the nearest of the Caicos Islands.
-Once
+lies 22 miles to the west of Grand Turk and is the nearest of the Caicos Islands.

-a flourishing producer of salt and sisal (a plant for making rope) South Caicos
+Once a flourishing producer of salt and sisal (a plant for making rope) South

-is now a very quiet island, whose economy is sustained by the export of conch
+Caicos is now a very quiet island, whose economy is sustained by the export of

-and lobster.
-Due to its very protected harbour, South Caicos hosts the Turks and
+conch and lobster.
+Due to its very protected harbour, South Caicos hosts the Turks

-Caicos Islands annual sailing regatta each May.
-East Caicos despite its
+and Caicos Islands annual sailing regatta each May.
+East Caicos despite

-size is completely uninhabited, with no plans at this time for development.
-There
+its size is completely uninhabited, with no plans at this time for development.

 Caicos is perhaps the most dramatic and picturesque of all the Caicos Islands